dipongkorroy000/L2-Assignment-008-backend-prisma-6/README.md

-# 🏥 Health Care Server
+# 🏥 Local Guide Server

 A **Node.js + TypeScript** backend server designed for Local Guide applications.
 This project leverages **Express.js**, **Prisma ORM**, and modern tooling to provide a scalable, secure, and maintainable backend infrastructure.